stilesUSC/jour554/README.md

 # jour554
-my code from data reporting class at USC
+My code from data reporting class at USC

+These are my codes.